manojtpillai/kubuculum/README.md

 This tool is run on a system that has kubectl set up to control a kubernetes cluster.
 The prerequisites for running the tool are:

 - A kubernetes cluster up and running.

 - The system running the tool should have kubectl set up to work against said kubernetes cluster.

+- The access policy for the kubernetes cluster should allow the of the kubectl commands issued by the tool: create a namespace, get nodes, create statefulsets and pods, to list a few.

+    - kubuculum has an option to collect system stats (iostat, sar, top) during runs.
+This option is disabled by default; if enabled, this spawns a daemonset of privileged pods.

+    - kubuculum has an option to drop linux kernel caches at points in the benchmark runs.
+This option is disabled by default;
+if enabled, this spawns a daemonset of privileged pods with root access that execute vm.drop_caches command.

-- The kubernetes cluster has a default StorageClass.
-This will be used by the tool for dynamically provisioning storage.
+- The kubernetes cluster should have a default StorageClass.
+This is used by the tool for dynamically provisioning storage.
 Alternatively, you can specify a StorageClass to use; see below.

 - The system running the tool should have ansible installed. passwordless ssh to localhost should work [try a simple command like 'ssh localhost date' to test that it does].

+#### Optional Features

 ### Get Started